NikitaMulam2005/Build-and-Blog2025/README.md

-# 🌍 Refugee First – 72-Hour Support Agent
+# Refugee First – 72-Hour Support Agent

----
+A multilingual AI assistant that provides critical survival information to refugees during their first 72 hours in a new city through WhatsApp and web chat interfaces.

-**Refugee First – 72 Hour Support Agent** is a multilingual AI assistant designed to guide refugees during the **critical first 72 hours** after arriving in a new city.
-It provides shelter guidance, food & water help, basic safety instructions, local navigation, and multilingual conversation — all without automating government or legal processes.
+## Project Description

----
+Refugee First is a humanitarian AI system specifically designed to address the urgent needs of refugees and displaced persons during the most critical period—the first 72 hours after arrival in an unfamiliar city.
+The system provides immediate access to life-saving information including emergency shelter locations, food and water distribution points, medical facilities, safety guidelines, and local navigation assistance.
+By leveraging advanced AI technologies with multilingual support, we bridge the communication gap and deliver actionable survival information to vulnerable populations when they need it most.

 ## 🧩 System Architecture